lutece-platform/lutece-directory-module-directory-multiview/README.md

 For all the new created columns it is necessary to modify the context file of the plugin (the file directory-multiview_context.xml).
 The declaration of the bean `directory-multiview.recordColumn.factory` must be changed in order to configure the list of all columns to used on the board.

+These information allow to create a new type of column and a column of this type.
+To create a column of an existing type it simply needs to declare a bean associated to the desired type of column.

 *
  **The filters**